Rajnish-Sakhareliya/Angular/docs/notes.md

 1) Template-driven forms : mostly operation in the template file

-2) Reactive forms : in ts file
+2) Reactive forms : in .ts file